FCC votes to finalize program to replace Huawei equipment in U.S networks

 “There is a serious risk that this equipment may be manipulated, disrupted or controlled by foreign actors,” Acting FCC Chairwoman Jessica Rosenworcel said.
 “We will evaluate network after network, base station after base station and router after router until we have rooted out our equipment that could undermine national security.
 It’s a daunting task.”

-The issue a big one for rural carriers that face high costs and difficulty finding workers to remove equipment.
+The issue is a big one for rural carriers that face high costs and difficulty finding workers to remove and replace equipment.

+Huawei said in a statement the rules “are simply an unrealistic attempt to fix what isn’t broken.
+The FCC initiative only creates extraordinary challenges for carriers in the most rural/remote areas of the U.S. to maintain the same high level and quality of service they provide to their customers without disruption.”

 The FCC’s final order expands the companies eligible for reimbursement from those with 2 million or fewer customers to those with 10 million or fewer customers.